Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise and well-structured: a header, a brief contextual paragraph, and a list of parameter definitions.
-Every sentence adds value without waste.
+The description is concise and well-structured: a purpose header, a contextual paragraph, and a bullet list of parameters.
+No unnecessary words.
+Every sentence adds value.
+The key information is front-loaded, making it easy to scan.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.